What is Habitat for Humanity?

 How many bedrooms are there?

-Habitat GO typically builds three-bedroom homes.
-Families are selected before the home plans are finalized to enable the home plans to be modified if this is necessary to meet specific family situations.
+Habitat GO typically builds three-bedroom homes, but plans can be modified if this is necessary to meet specific family situations.

 Do Habitat homes have basements?